adlnet/CATAPULT/docs/cts/index.markdown

   <figcaption>An error message.</figcaption>
 </figure>

-**If your course imports successfully:** You'll be taken to the course details page for your new course.
+**If your course imports successfully:** You'll be taken to the Course Details page for your new course.
 At the top of the page, underneath the navigation bar, you'll find the course title and some metadata about the course.
 To the right, you'll find "Test" and "Delete" buttons.
 Below, you'll find two tabs.
-On the first tab, called "Conformance Tests", you'll find an empty table that will contain all of the test registrations that you create for this course.
+On the first tab, called "Conformance Tests", you'll find an empty table that will contain the test registrations that you create for this course.

 <figure>
   <img src="{{ '/cts/img/course_details_no_tests.png'| relative_url }}" />
-  <figcaption>A course details page, with the Conformance Tests tab visible.</figcaption>
+  <figcaption>A Course Details page, with the Conformance Tests tab visible.</figcaption>
 </figure>

 ### Testing

-**To start a test from the course details page:** Click the "Test" button in the upper right corner of the screen.
+**To start a test from the Course Details page:** Click the "Test" button in the upper right corner of the screen.
 You'll be taken to a page where you can create the xAPI actor object for your test registration.
 Either provide values for the form fields, or click the "Randomize" button to have the CTS generate values for you.
-When you're done, click the "Continue" button.
+When you're done, click the "Continue" button to proceed to the Test Details page.

 <figure>
   <img src="{{ '/cts/img/new_test_registration.png'| relative_url }}" />
   <figcaption>Creating a new test registration with a random xAPI actor.</figcaption>
 </figure>

-On the Conformance Test page, you'll see information about the course and registration, followed by a configuration section where you can adjust the cmi5 Agent Profile values.
-Underneath that you will find cards for each Assignable Unit within the course.
+On the Test Details page, you'll see information about the course and registration, followed by a configuration section where you can adjust the cmi5 Agent Profile values.
+Underneath that you will find cards for each assignable unit within the course.
 This is where you will launch or waive each AU, and see their cmi5 conformance status.

 On the right side of the page, you'll see a Test Report.
 This will be filled in as you progress through each AU in the course.
 When you're finished, you may click the "Download" button to download a file containing a record of your test